Clayton Fejedelem: University of Illinois, Urbana-Champaign

-Fejedelem redshirted his junior season at Illinois in 2013 after joining the team as a walk-on during spring practices, but had to sit out due to NCAA transfer rules.
+Fejedelem redshirted his junior season at the University of Illinois Urbana-Champaign in 2013 after joining the team as a walk-on during spring practices, but had to sit out due to NCAA transfer rules.
 In 2014, he recorded his first tackle as an Illini against Western Kentucky and went on to tally 51 tackles, a tackle for loss, two pass breakups and a fumble recovery on the season.
 He played in all 13 games, including one start at Northwestern University where he recorded a career-high of 12 tackles and one pass breakup.
 In 2015, Clayton started all 12 games at free safety, going on to record a team-best 140 tackles (fifth in the nation at 11.7 tackles per game), 4.5 tackles-for-loss, second pass breakups, two interceptions, and one forced fumble.
 He was the Illini team captain and Defensive Player of the Year, earning him an All-Big Ten Conference honorable mention selection by the coaches and All-Big Ten second-team selection by the media.